rbock/kiss-templates/README.md

 # kiss-templates
-Type safe _"Keep it simple, stupid"_ text templates for C++
+Type safe _"Keep it simple, stupid"_ text templates for C++.
+If you are familiar with the idea of text templates and with C++, you can learn how to use it in just a few minutes.

 ## How it works:
-Use kiste2cpp to turn text templates into type- and name-safe C++ code that generates text from your data.
+Use kiste2cpp to turn text templates into type- and name-safe C++ code.
+Use this code to generate text from your data and the serializer of choice.

 ### How templates look like:
 Template are a mix of